There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 • industrial processes involving the use of biological material,

-• processes producing biological material, for example, through genetic engineering (i.e., GMOs), or
+• processes producing biological material, for example, by means of genetic engineering (i.e., GMOs), or

 • processes involving an intervention on such material.